Devansh-26/Devansh-demo/README.md

 # Devansh-demo
-This repo for Demo of Git and Github
+This is Demo for Git and Github